nalbarr/hello-luke-java/README.md

 * [hello-luke-dart](https://github.com/nalbarr/hello-luke-dart)

 ### Intermediate
 You may find these handy.
-This are *katas* I like to use when learning new languages.
+This are *katas* I like to use when learning new programming languages.

 It often helps to start with something basic and familiar.
 It also helps you compare and contrast languages across different dimensions as we have learned together (e.g., static vs. dynamic/intepreted, strong and weak typing).

-You will see I use hello-shapes-<lang> as a baseeline for basic abstract shape, concrete class as Triangle and Square and how to polymorph "getArea" behavior as an algorithm.
+You will see I use hello-shapes-xxx (where xxx is programming language) as a base line.

+* NOTE:  There is a bias here to start with object-oriented thinking and OOP but for most that is a natural place to start since for AP computer science and most computer science programs start first with Java or C#.
+The trend now is to teach Python early but we can cover that later after you learn fundamentals.

+* NOTE: hello-shapes has a simple goal you have two or three things such as Square, Triangle and Circle - how can you great abstractions so that can compute their areas knowing the share similar attributes (e.g., name) but different on specific algorithm to compute area.
+This simple problem can be key to how you view OOP vs FP.

 * NOTE:  I am  including a "hybrid" language of Scala that includes both object-oriented programming (OOP) and functional programming (FP) paradigms.
+There is some bias here.
+That is what I learned first to pivot my OOP bias toward functional.

 * NOTE:  I am avoiding too much hyper focused on Javascript.
-It is popular but I do not think is forced good thinking and development early - you need to appreciate more basic CS concepts beforehand.
+It is popular but I do not think is forces good thinking and development early - you need to appreciate more basic CS concepts beforehand.
+It is easy to pick up a lot of bad habits.

-* NOTE:  Add KL/NA debate on OOP vs. FP.
+* NOTE:  Add KL/NA debate on OOP vs. FP. (note to self - I need to blog about AT&T Bell labs vs. Ericsson).

 Also, I added some puzzles we have worked through together (e.g., Einstein puzzle).